erwaller/sinesaw/README.md

 The idea behind sinesaw is to create an in browser DAW with an interface similar to Ableton Live, but allowing concurrent collabarative editing by multiple users.
-In terms of latency and processing power, javascript will never complete with native DAWs, but running in browser makes collaboration and sharing so easy that I think there is an exciting place for it.
+In terms of latency and processing power, it is difficult for javascript to complete with native DAWs, but running in browser makes collaboration and sharing so easy that I think there is an interesting place for it.
 I hope the limited processing power will inspire creativity more than hold people back.

 Sinesaw is far from complete - so far it includes a piano roll editor, a working analog synthesizer, drum synthesizer, and sampler, and web midi input.